 Application for Admission

 The official Application for Admission to Southwestern may be completed in electronic form through LSAC.
-Any additional documentation not submitted electronically with the application may be sent to the Admissions Office via email, fax, or mail.
+Any additional documentation not submitted electronically with the application may be sent to the Admissions Office via email, fax, or mail, unless otherwise indicated by the instructions included on the application itself.
 Although online applications are preferred, applicants who wish to fill out a paper application may request a copy by contacting the Admissions Office.

-Applicants to the Day, Evening, PLEAS, and SCALE programs complete the same application and indicate their desired program on the form.
-Applicants to the concurrent-degree program with The Drucker School of Management fill out a specific concurrent-degree application and indicate their desired Southwestern program on the form.
+- J.D./M.B.A.
+Applicants.
+Applicants to the concurrent-degree program with The Drucker School of Management complete a specific concurrent-degree application and also have the opportunity to indicate their desired Southwestern J.D. program on the form.

 Southwestern does not provide a specific prompt or question for applicants to address when preparing their personal statement.
 An applicant's personal statement may address, but is not limited to addressing, issues such as interests, motivation toward law, personal qualities, academic experience, social background, or other topics not presented on the application form.
-Applicants to the PLEAS program who have child- or elder-care responsibilities may wish to share why this program would be particularly beneficial for them, but they are not required to do so.
+The subject matter of the statement is up to the applicant, but applicant's should keep in mind that the reviewer will be focused on determining their potential to be a successful law student and graduate of Southwestern.

+The thoughts and words contained in the personal statement must be the applicant's own and no one else should assist in its creation beyond basic proofreading or critiquing.
 The personal statement should be two to three pages in length, typed, and double-spaced.
-When applying electronically, applicants may submit the personal statement as an electronic attachment to the application form.
+When applying electronically, applicants must submit the personal statement as an electronic attachment to the application form.

 Letters of Recommendation